graphql-aspnet/graphql-aspnet.github.io/docs/types/input-objects.md

 sidebar_label: Input Objects
 ---

-`INPUT_OBJECT` graph types represent complex data supplied to field arguments or directives.
+`INPUT_OBJECT` graph types (a.k.a. input objects) represent complex data supplied to arguments on fields or directives.
 Anytime you want to pass more data than a single string or a number, perhaps an Address or a new Employee, you use an INPUT_OBJECT to represent that entity in GraphQL.
 When the system scans your controllers, if it comes across a class used as a parameter to a method it will attempt to generate the appropriate input type definition to represent that class.

 The rules surrounding naming, field declarations, exclusions, use of `[GraphSkip]` etc. apply to input objects but with a few key differences:

--   Unless overridden, an input object is named the same as its `class` name, prefixed with `Input_` (e.g. `Input_Address`, `Input_Employee`)
+-   Unless overridden, an input object is named the same as its class name, prefixed with `Input_` (e.g. `Input_Address`, `Input_Employee`)
 -   Only public properties with a `get` and `set` will be included.
-    -   Properties cannot return a `Task<T>`, an `interface` and cannot implements `IGraphUnionProxy` or `IGraphActionResult`.
+    -   Property return types cannot be `Task<T>`, an `interface` and cannot implement `IGraphUnionProxy` or `IGraphActionResult`.
 Such properties are always skipped.
 -   Methods are always skipped.

-## Names
+## Customized Type Names

-Input object types can be given customized names, just like with object types, using the `[GraphType]` attribute.
+Input objects can be given customized names, just like with object types, using the `[GraphType]` attribute.

 <div class="sideBySideCode hljs">
 <div>